 Crops like cotton (used in a variety of fashion and textile items) are very water intensive, especially in some countries like India.

 [The fashion industry is] the second-largest consumer of the world’s water supply (businessinsider.com.au)

 Fossil Fuel Use

-Around 70 million barrels of oil a year are used to make polyester fibres in our clothes
+Some reports indicate that around 70 million barrels of oil a year are used to make polyester fibres in our clothes

 Production, Consumption & Waste Rates